hectormiranda8/stock_bot/ReadME.md

 using the same version to omit any errors when trying to use it.
 I will (in the near future) provide a release version of the bot which will run in the command prompt.

+## TODOs
+* Config file, to include:
+    * firefox/chrome installation path
+    * booleans for whether or not the browser should be opened when an item is found in stock
+    * firefox/chrome user agent (just google "my user agent" and copy paste the result into the field)
+* Make the links be looked upon concurrently for faster processing